galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 with `Bowtie2`, filtered our reads for properly paired, good quality and reads that do not map to the mitochondrial genome.
 We found open chromatin regions with `Genrich`, which is a tool to find differential covered regions (peak calling).
 We visualized the peaks and other informative tracks, such as CTCF binding regions and hg38 genes, with the help of `pyGenomeTracks`.
 Last but not least, we investigated the read coverage of our ATAC-Seq experiment around TSS with the help of `computeMatrix` and `plotHeatmap`.
 At the end, we found open chromatin regions that did not overlap with CTCF sites or TSS, which pronounce potential putative enhancer regions that we have covered with our ATAC-Seq experiment.
-These regions are located in genes (especially introns), but could also be upstream or downstream for some other genes.
+One of these regions are located in the intron of a gene, the other one was in between genes.
+However, it is impossible to guess from the position which would be the gene controlled by this region.

 ![ATAC workflow](../../images/atac-seq/ATACWF.svg "ATAC workflow")